 Hello, everyone!
 I hope you had a wonderful weekend, however you may have spent it.
-Mark and I had a great time at our friends’ place yesterday, noshing on steak, guzzling beer-itas (their surprisingly good beer/tequila/limeade concoction) and watching the fireworks display by the beach!
+We had a great weekend noshing on steak, guzzling beer-itas (their surprisingly good beer/tequila/limeade concoction), and watching the fireworks display by the beach!

-Whether serving it as an easy, quick weeknight meal or a savory summer meal for guests, you are sure to love this one as much as I, and Ree’s followers, did!
+Whether serving it as an easy, quick weeknight meal or a savory summer meal for guests, you are sure to love this one as much as we did!

 Summer Stir Fry